Baltimore: 21st century

-Bridge collapse

-In the early hours of March 26, 2024, the city's 1.6 mile Francis Scott Key Bridge, which constituted a southeast portion of the Baltimore Beltway, was struck by a container ship and completely collapsed.
+In the early hours of March 26, 2024, the city's 1.6 mi Francis Scott Key Bridge, which constituted a southeast portion of the Baltimore Beltway, was struck by a container ship and completely collapsed.
 A major rescue operation was launched with US authorities attempting to rescue people in the water.
 Eight construction workers, who were working on the bridge at the time, fell into the Patapsco River.
 Two people were rescued from the water, and the bodies of the remaining six were all found by May 7.
 Replacement of the bridge was estimated in May 2024 at a cost approaching $2 billion for a fall 2028 completion.

 Geography

 Baltimore is in north-central Maryland on the Patapsco River, close to where it empties into the Chesapeake Bay.
 Baltimore is located on the fall line between the Piedmont Plateau and the Atlantic coastal plain, which divides Baltimore into "lower city" and "upper city".
 Baltimore's elevation ranges from sea level at the harbor to 480 ft in the northwest corner near Pimlico.

 In the 2010 census, Baltimore has a total area of 92.1 sqmi, of which 80.9 sqmi is land and 11.1 sqmi is water.
 The total area is 12.1 percent water.

 Baltimore is almost entirely surrounded by Baltimore County, but is politically independent of it.
 It is bordered by Anne Arundel County to the south.